 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Germans Love David Hasselhoff: In Spain, especially in Catalonia, they LOVE Shin-chan in the same way Americans love The Simpsons (maybe more), to the point the author went there several times and befriended the official translator - who eventually appeared in the manga.
-Hell!
-It can be argued that it's more popular there than in freaking Japan itself!
+In Spain, especially in Catalonia, they LOVE Shin-chan in the same way Americans love The Simpsons (maybe more), to the point where the author went there several times and befriended the official translator - who eventually appeared in the manga.
+Hell, it can be argued that it's more popular there than in freaking Japan itself!
 There was even a Japanese TV show that made a special episode to explain it.
-Meanwhile, no matter how many dubs, (Gag-like or otherwise) are made, it seems the series can't never catch in America.
+Meanwhile, no matter how many dubs, (Gag-like or otherwise) are made, it seems the series will never catch on in America.

-The phenomenon isn't as widespread in Portugal, but here you can't be an anime fanatic without at least recognizing Shin Chan
+The phenomenon isn't as widespread in Portugal, but there you can't be an anime fanatic without at least recognizing Shin-chan.

 The Scrappy: Misae/Mitzy gets this for being abusivetendencies.
 Sure, Shin is no boy scout, but she reacts to everything he does with the maturity of a 12-year-old.